-Mini Volley WINTER Session 2022 starts on Sunday, February 6th!
+Mini Volley FALL Session 2022 starts on Sunday, AUGUST 28th!

-- Location: Seacrest Country Day School - Upper School Gym
+- Location: Seacrest Country Day School - Upper Gym

 ONLINE REGISTRATION is required.
 Spaces are limited.
 Register today!

 MINI VOLLEY: 7-9 Yrs.
 Old: training sessions for this group are designed to introduce the sport of volleyball.
 For Boys or Girls with little or no experience in the sport.
 This program is the perfect beginning volleyball experience!

 PRE-CLUB: 10-12 Yrs.
 Old: Training for this group is designed to be a competitive transition from beginner/recreational to the next level of Club or school teams.

 - A modified version of volleyball:

 - Focus on serving underhand to make sure all players learn how to pass properly

 - Once players have strong passing skills, we begin teaching overhand serve